Suzuki Music Lessons FAQ

-Suzuki is a method of teaching violin based on the principles of early language acquisition, created by Japanese violinist Shinichi Suzuki.
-The ideas of parent responsibility, loving encouragement, constant repetition, etc., are some of the special features of the Suzuki approach.
+Suzuki is a method of teaching music fluency and appreciation based on the principles of early language acquisition, created by Japanese violinist Shinichi Suzuki.
+The ideas of parent responsibility, loving encouragement, constant repetition, learning instrument technique before note-reading (much as we learn to speak before we learn to read), and reinforced learning in group settings are some of the special features of the Suzuki approach.

 Ms. Griffith teaches students as young as 4 or 5 depending on physical and mental maturity, all the way up to adult learners.
 K- 3rd grade is probably easiest time to begin.